kubernetes/enhancements/keps/sig-api-machinery/4988-snapshottable-api-server-cache/README.md

 apiserver_storage_hash{resource="pods", storage="cache", hash="f364dcd6b58ebf020cec3fe415e726ab16425b4d0344ac6b551d2769dd01b251"} 1
 ```
 Metric values for each resource should be updated atomically to prevent false positives.

-### Risks and Mitigations

-#### Memory overhead

-B-tree snapshots are designed to minimize memory overhead by storing pointers to
-the actual objects, rather than the objects themselves.
-Since the objects are
-already cached to serve watch events, the primary memory impact comes from the
-B-tree structure itself.
-To quantify the memory overhead, we run 5k scalability tests.
-They should represent the worst case scenario, as they utilize large number of small objects.
-The results are promising:

-* **Object Allocations:** Allocation profile collected during the test test has
-  shown an increase of 7GB in object allocations, which translates to a
-  negligible 0.2% of total allocations.
-* **Memory Usage:** Memory in use profile collected during the test has shown
-  Btree memory usage of 300MB, representing a 1.3% of total memory used.

 ### Test Plan